betocmn/keenfortasks/README.md

 ## Demo & Examples

-You can sign-up for an ugly web demo of the API calls.
-You can use agentId and accountID as 1 (they both already exist).
+You can sign-up for the web demo of the API calls.
+After you sign up and log in, you can use agentId and accountID as 1 (they both already exist) to create tasks and schedules.

 Go to https://keenfortasks.netlify.app/